kyntrp/Vulnhub-Planet-Earth/README.md

-Educational Insight :
-Use models in Django instead of direct MySQL call → They’re currently calling the DB directly.
+The machine use models in Django instead of direct MySQL call → They’re currently calling the DB directly.
 This opens the door to SQL injection.